kaiyaok2/NIOInspector/README.md

 - Use `-Dtest=${path.to.testClass#testMethod}` to filter individual test classes or methods.
 - Use `-DnumReruns` to configure the number of reruns for each test.

+For all tests `${path.to.testClass#testMethod}` reported by NIOInspector, it is recommended to run

+    mvn edu.illinois:NIOInspector:rerun -Dtest=${path.to.testClass#testMethod} -DnumReruns=10

+to ensure if the reported test is not falsely labelled NIO but flaky due to other reasons, including non-determinism or test order dependency.

-This command generates a `.NIOInspector` folder in the current directory, containing a folder for each execution timestamp (e.g., `2024-01-01-00-00-01`) with a `rerun-results.log` for debugging purposes.
+The `rerun` task generates a `.NIOInspector` folder in the current directory, containing a folder for each execution timestamp (e.g., `2024-01-01-00-00-01`) with a `rerun-results.log` for debugging purposes.

-## Fix NIO Flaky Tests
+## Fix NIO Flaky Tests using an LLM Agent (Optional)

 ### Step 1: Download Fixer